tsunami416604/azure-docs.hu-hu/articles/monitoring-and-diagnostics/monitoring-enable-diagnostic-logs-using-template.md

       "type": "string",
       "defaultValue": "http://azure.microsoft.com/en-us/status/feed/"
     },
+    "settingName": {
+      "type": "string",
+      "metadata": {
+        "description": "Name of the setting."
+      }
+    },
     "storageAccountName": {
       "type": "string",
       "metadata": {
         "description": "Name of the Storage Account in which Diagnostic Logs should be saved."
       }
     },
-    "serviceBusRuleId": {
+    "eventHubAuthorizationRuleId": {
       "type": "string",
       "metadata": {
-        "description": "Service Bus Rule Id for the Service Bus Namespace in which the Event Hub should be created or streamed to."
+        "description": "Resource ID of the event hub authorization rule for the Event Hubs namespace in which the event hub should be created or streamed to."
+      }
+    },
+    "eventHubName": {
+      "type": "string",
+      "metadata": {
+        "description": "Optional.
+Name of the event hub within the namespace to which logs are streamed.
+Without this, an event hub is created for each log category."
       }
     },
     "workspaceId": {